F5EMEA/oltra/use-cases/nic-examples/custom-templates/custom-oidc-flow/README.md

 patch -p0 < oidc.patch
 ```

 This will patch the NGINX IC files to use the `nginx-oidc` namespace, and add our custom template to the NGINX ConfigMap.
-See `nginx-ic/resources/nginx-config.yaml`.
+See the created `nginx-ic/resources/nginx-config.yaml` for the full `virtualserver` template.

 Next we create the namespace and resources needed for the Ingress Controller

 ```